-The Federal Vision Exemption Program and requests for hearing and seizure exemptions require specific information to be submitted to the Agency for review.
-This information may include medical exams, employment history, driving experience and motor vehicle records which must be submitted with the application.
+FMCSA requests that applicants for hearing and seizure exemptions submit specific information to the Agency for review.
+This information may include physical qualification exam information, medical records, employment history, driving experience, and motor vehicle records.
 The Agency will make a final decision within 180 days of receiving a completed application.

 Applying for an Exemption

-An individual may apply for an exemption from the seizure, vision, and/or hearing standard, section 391.41(b)(8), 391.41(b)(11), or 391.41(b)(10) of the regulation, by utilizing these programs.
-If you do not currently meet the seizure, vision, and/or hearing standard and are unable to obtain a non-restricted Medical Examiner’s Certificate, Form MCSA-5876, you may be an eligible candidate.
+An individual may apply for an exemption from the seizure and/or hearing standard, 49 CFR 391.41(b)(8) or 391.41(b)(11), as provided in the application packages below.
+If you do not currently meet the seizure and/or hearing standard and are unable to obtain a non-restricted Medical Examiner’s Certificate, Form MCSA-5876, you may be an eligible candidate.

-Please note that all exemption programs are for drivers who intend to operate commercial motor vehicles (CMVs) in interstate commerce.
+Please note that all exemptions are for drivers who intend to operate commercial motor vehicles (CMVs) in interstate commerce.
 FMCSA does not have statutory authority to grant waivers/exemptions to drivers from states' intrastate requirements.
 Therefore, the FMCSA waivers/exemptions do not permit regulatory relief for drivers who plan to limit their operations to intrastate commerce.

 - Federal Hearing Exemption Application (NEW)